pshriwise/obsidian_work_vault/OpenMC Standup Meeting.md

 	  - Could also be useful for LM-MHD/Cardinal-Aurora funding?
   - Ray tracing discussion with Nate Morrical and HACC group went very well
   - I'll be on site Aug.
 29 & 30th if you want to hack on things
+- Meeting with Katie and Diane: Figure out invoice from NEA